 ConfigMap and Secret Management

-ConfigMap and Secret are types of objects in Kubernetes used to inject configuration data into a container during container start-up.
+ConfigMap and Secret are objects in Kubernetes that inject configuration data into a container during container start-up.
 A Secret is an API object used to store sensitive information such as passwords, SSH keys, and other confidential information.
-While a ConfigMap is specifically designed to store non-sensitive configuration data in configuration files.
+A ConfigMap stores non-sensitive configuration data in configuration files.

 Delete a specific ConfigMap.